dstrekelj/khatalogue/Articles/01_introduction.md

 The rendering context is exposed in the form of a framebuffer, which is the visible colour output of the application.
 The framebuffer can be accessed and modified through any of Kha's graphics APIs:

-* `graphics1` (`g1`), a 1D API modelled after old pixel-pushing hardware;
+* `graphics1` or `g1`, a 1D API modelled after old pixel-pushing hardware;
-* `graphics2` (`g2`), a 2D API modelled after HTML5 canvas and Java painter APIs;
+* `graphics2` or `g2`, a 2D API modelled after HTML5 canvas and Java painter APIs;
-* `graphics4` (`g4`), a 3D API modelled after shader-based graphics APIS (OpenGL ES 2, Direct 3D 11).
+* `graphics4` or `g4`, a 3D API modelled after shader-based graphics APIS (OpenGL ES 2, Direct 3D 11).

 Kha's graphics APIs are generational.
-Not only does each API mimic a particular generation of computer graphics APIs, the higher-level APIs also provide implementations for their predecessors.
+Not only does each API mimic a particular generation of computer graphics APIs, but the more modern higher-level APIs also provide implementations for their predecessors.
 Generally, an API like `g1` makes use of the 'most modern' API implemented for the target platform, such as `g2` or `g4`.
 This way, the lower-level APIs can be used even if the rendering context is set up by a higher-level API.

 > **Where's `graphics3`?**
 >